r0bnet/mb-k8s/README.md

 One of the issues a user can run into with 3rd party applications are custom resources.
 3rd party applications like [datree](https://github.com/datreeio/datree), [kubeval](https://kubeval.instrumenta.dev/) and [kubeconform](https://github.com/yannh/kubeconform) usually need to be instructed how to validate custom resources with the help of schema files in JSON format.

-If there are no custom resource in use (only default ojects like `Deployment`, `Service`, `ConfigMap`, `Secret` etc.) then the tools mentioned above are a good way to check if the output is valid.
+If there are no custom resources in use (only default ojects like `Deployment`, `Service`, `ConfigMap`, `Secret` etc.) then the tools mentioned above are a good way to check if the output is valid.

 An already integrated approach is to use `kubectl` in combination with the `--dry-run` flag.
 Here it's possible to let either the client or the server validate the rendered template or manifests.